docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 #### Description

 Indicates the rendering order for the fill and stroke of a Text layer.
-When true, the stroke appears over the fill.
+When `true`, the stroke appears over the fill.

 The Text layer can override the per-character attribute setting if the Text layer is set to use All Strokes Over All Fills or All Fills Over All Strokes in the Character Panel.
 Thus the value returned here might be different than the actual attribute value set on the character.
 It is possible to set the Fill/Stroke render order via the "Fill & Stroke" property under More Options on the Text layer using TextLayer.text("ADBE Text More Options")("ADBE Text Render Order").